matthew-dong-dev/personal-website/about.md

 <!-- ![Profile Image]({{ site.url }}/{{ site.picture }}) -->

 <center>  Hi there!
-My name is Matthew and I’m a student interested in the intersection of education reform, data science, and sustainability.  </center>
+My name is Matthew and I’m a student interested in the intersection of education, data science, and sustainability.  </center>

 ---